Castlevania: The Medal

 Game Overview

-After the release of Wai Wai Poker, Konami took a long break from making Castlevania-related gambling machines.
+After the release of Wai Wai PokerOne of a set of mascot-themed crossover gambling machines, this title featured a basic version of Five Card Draw video poker, with players inserting medals (tokens) in hopes of earning more., Konami took a long break from making Castlevania-related gambling machines.
 That's not to say they weren't making any machines of this nature (although finding a list of all the gambling machines Konami had made over the years is surprisingly difficult), just that the company took about a decade off from using Castlevania theming in their machines.

 Like the older machines the company made, Castlevania: The Medal doesn't actually spit out cash.
 Instead you'll play medals (tokens) into the game and try to win more medals from the way you play.
 Get enough medals and you can exchange them at kiosks in the arcade for prizes (and, if reports we've heard are true, then you can take those prizes to a different booth behind the arcade and exchange those for money in a two-step legal loophole).
 The joy of playing and winning was the goal, and whatever concerns about cash from the player were incidental, we're sure.

-The basics of the game still aren't anything more than a standard gambling machine, the likes of which we've already seen from Konami a few times in their past.
-To their credit, though, the bonus mode does at least integrate Castlevania theming in better, so even if th concept of a gambling machine still eels a little sketchy, it's at least one that integrates the property better than most of the games we've looked at so far.
+The basics of the game still aren't anything more than a standard gambling machine, the likes of which we've already seen from Konami a few times in the past.
+To their credit, though, the bonus mode does at least integrate Castlevania theming in better, so even if the concept of a gambling machine still feels a little sketchy, it's at least one that integrates the property better than most of the games we've looked at so far.